How to Install Webmin on CentOS 7

-The browser will complain about the certificate being not valid because by default Webmin uses untrusted self-signed certificate.
+The browser will complain about the certificate being not valid because by default, Webmin uses an untrusted self-signed SSL certificate .

 Login to the Webmin web interface using your root or sudo user credentials:

-From here your can start configuring and managing your CentOS 7 server as per your requirement.
+From here, you can start configuring and managing your CentOS 7 server as per your requirement.